bentormey/btormey/src/pages/test.md

 When 2008 hit and people were queuing up to withdraw cash from their banks, I found that I had less money in that ISA than when I started.

-That soured me on investing in the stock market and I didn't think about it again for a long time.
+That soured me on the stock market and I didn't think about it again for a long time.

-_Return as an expat, savings/self-employed_

-Lead in...
+Having spent a long time building my own businesses and accumulating savings, I returned to the idea of investing and spent a lot of time trying to understand it.

+Before you read any further, remember that nothing here constitutes investment advice.
+I'm distilling some of my own research into an accessible form as a starting point for you to carry out your own investigations.

+With that understood, let's continue.

 ### Understanding Passive Investing